-It is a fact that people in today’s world live much longer that those who did centuries ago.
+It is a fact that people in today’s world live much longer than those who did centuries ago.
 For example, an estimate has it that average human life expectancy has increased by double, or more, since the 1800s.
 The search to extend lifespan even further continues despite this.
 We have seen many techniques or approaches that have been put forward for achieving longevity.
-Sirtuin genes are among those things that have been cited researchers as possibly holding the secret to aging.
+Sirtuin genes are among those things that have been cited by researchers as possibly holding the secret to aging.
 What is known about them and how can they be beneficial for promoting longevity?

 The term “sirtuins” refers to a class of proteins present in living organisms.
 They are said to be proteins (or genes) that produce mono-ADP-ribosyltransferase or deacylase activity.
-Described as the “housekeeping genes,” sirtuins are believed to play vital roles in many important cellular processes in living organisms.
+Described as the “housekeeping genes,” Sirtuins are believed to play vital roles in many important cellular processes in living organisms.
 The biological processes they help with include aging, apoptosis (programmed cell death), inflammation, and transcription.
 They regulate the activity of genes that are responsible for functions such as cell defense and metabolism.

 These proteins control key biological pathways in archaea, bacteria and eukaryotes.
 It is thought that bacteria and archaea encode just a couple of sirtuins.
 But by contrast, eukaryotes are known to encode multiple of these proteins in their genomes.

 For sirtuins to perform their functions, they usually need to be activated.
 Research shows that calorie restriction, reduction in your calorie intake, is an effective means of activating these genes.
 Experts think the ability of CR to deal with effects of aging may be explained, at least in part, by how it helps to activate sirtuins.

 Researchers have identified seven types of sirtuins in mammals.
 These are:

 These proteins can be mostly found in nuclear, mitochondrial or cytosolic compartments in the body.